 Ask An Archivist

 Record Retention Schedules are lists of record types, organized by function and then by record title.
 Each schedule lists the authorized retention period for that record type.
 In the past, the State Archives created separate schedules for each record type for each separate agency office.
 Our current retention schedules (below) apply regardless of which office produces the record.
 See the example below of grant management records.
-This type of record could be created by many different offices, but will be governed the same across state and local government.
+This type of record could be created by many different offices but will be governed the same across state and local government.

 Get an introduction

 If you’re new to managing your office’s records, start by contacting your Records Analyst.
-Our staff can help you understand the retention schedules which apply to your records.
+Our staff can help you understand the retention schedules that apply to your records.
 They can also train you to use our RIMS online system to manage your records.

-Below is a 10 minute video, "How Do I Know Which Retention Schedules to Use?"
+Below is a 10-minute video, "How Do I Know Which Retention Schedules to Use?"

 How long to keep your records

-Sample record retention schedule:recordRetention
+Sample record retention schedule:

 Event codes.
-Click on the orange icon below to see a list of the abbreviations noting the length of time which particular records must be retained.
+Click on the orange icon below to see a list of the abbreviations noting the length of time in which particular records must be retained.
 An example is “CP 10” above.

 Records with permanent/archival value.

 Elected or appointed officials and their staff are responsible for working with the State Archivist to preserve all historical government records.
-Our archivists can assist you determining which records are deemed to be archival.
+Our archivists can assist you in determining which records are deemed to be archival.
 To arrange for assistance or for any discussion about the records including whether they may be appropriate for transfer to the State Archives, please call us at 777-7826.

 Records involved in litigation.